Programs

 Stems for CO2 Program

-The Stems for CO2 2024 Grant Program is supported by the State Government's Renewables, Climate and Future Industries Tasmania (ReCFIT) and supports applicants with upfront establishment costs to enable them to integrate trees into their agricultural enterprise.
+The Stems for COâ‚‚ 2024 Grant Program is supported by the Tasmanian Government through Renewables, Climate and Future Industries Tasmania (ReCFIT).
+It assists landowners with upfront establishment costs to integrate trees into productive agricultural landscapes.

 Trees on Farms Program